Treason's Harbour: Publication history

 The books in this series by Patrick O'Brian were re-issued in the US by W. W. Norton & Co. in 1992, after a re-discovery of the author and this series by Norton, finding a new audience for the entire series.
 Norton issued Treason's Harbour nine years after its initial publication, as a paperback in 1992.
 Ironically, it was a US publisher, J. B. Lippincott & Co., who asked O'Brian to write the first book in the series, Master and Commander published in 1969.
 Collins picked it up in the UK, and continued to publish each novel as O'Brian completed another story.
 Beginning with The Nutmeg of Consolation in 1991, the novels were released at about the same time in the USA (by W W Norton) and the UK (by HarperCollins, the name of Collins after a merger).

 Novels prior to 1992 were published rapidly in the US for that new market.
 Following novels were released at the same time by the UK and US publishers.
-Collins asked Geoff Hunt in 1988 to do the cover art for the twelve books published by then, with The Letter of Marque being the first book to have Hunt's work on the first edition.
+Collins asked Geoff Hunt in 1988 to illustrate the covers of the twelve books already published by then, with The Letter of Marque being the first book to have Hunt's work on the first edition.
 He continued to paint the covers for future books; the covers were used on both USA and UK editions.
 Reissues of earlier novels used the Geoff Hunt covers.